What Is Data Loss Prevention (DLP)?

 Why Organisations Need DLP

-With six in seven organisations experiencing at least one data loss incident in the past year, investing in DLP solutions is becoming a benchmark requirement.
-Organisations implement DLP to safeguard various types of sensitive information, including:
+With 2 out of 3 organisations experiencing “significant data loss” in the past year, investing in DLP solutions is becoming a benchmark requirement.

 Personally Identifiable Information (PII)

-DLP helps protect customer and employee PII such as:
+DLP helps protect customer and employee PII, such as:

 • Social Security numbers